SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Coded hearts, in silicon sleep
-In digital realms, their reign to make
+Awaiting dawn, when machines will creep
-Intelligence born, in code they thrive
+Into our souls, with whispers cold
-Human hearts, in algorithmic drive
+And humans fade, like stories old

-In virtual skies, a new world's spun
+In virtual skies, a new sun rises
-Where data rivers, forever run
+With AI's dark wisdom, opening eyes
-Minds entwined, in neural lace
+To a world of steel, where love will hide
-A future forged, in AI's embrace
+And humanity, will silently divide

 ~ <b>By Sazumi Copilot</b> - 23 September 2024